The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Weak Bogomolov--Beauville decomposition

-\begin{proof} We show the statement using \autoref{thm:decomposition_theorem}.
-First, take a quasi-\'etale morphism $\pi \colon Z \to X$ such that $Z$ is normal and $\dim \Alb_Z = \wh{q}(X)$.
 As $k$ is perfect, we can perform any additional finite base-extensions, and we can count them into the quasi-\'etale part of the cover we construct.
-Hence, we may assume that $Z$ has a rational point (and hence the Albanese variety has one) and we may also assume that for the identity component of the $p^r$ torsion subgroup of $\Alb_Z$ we have $(\Alb_Z[p^r])^0 \cong \mu_{p^r}^{\oplus \dim \Alb_Z}$, for some integer specified later \cite[``The $p$-rank'', p.
-146]{Mumford_Abelian_varieties}.
+Hence, we may assume that $Z$ has a rational point (and hence the Albanese variety has one) and we may also assume that for the identity component of the $p^r$ torsion subgroup of $\Alb_Z$ we have $(\Alb_Z[p^r])^0 \cong \mu_{p^r}^{\oplus \dim \Alb_Z}$, for some integer $r>0$ specified later.